 Under long-term lease agreements, containers are usually leased from the Company for periods of three to five years.
 Such leases are generally cancelable with a penalty at the end of each 12-month period.
 Under master lease agreements, the lessee is not committed to leasing a minimum number of containers from the Company during the lease term and may generally return the containers to the Company at any time, subject to certain restrictions in the lease agreement.
 Under long-term lease and master lease agreements, revenue is earned and recognized evenly over the period during which the equipment is on lease.
-Under direct finance and sales-type leases, the containers are usually leased from the Company for the remainder of the containers' useful lives with a bargain purchase option at the end of the lease term is equal to or greater than 75 percent of the containers' estimated useful lives.
+Under direct finance and sales-type leases, the containers are usually leased from the Company for the remainder of the containers' useful lives with a bargain purchase option at the end of the lease term or the lease term is equal to or greater than 75 percent of the containers' estimated useful lives.
 Revenue is earned and recognized on direct finance leases over the lease terms so as to produce a constant periodic rate of return on the net investment in the leases.
-Under sales-type leases, a gain or loss is recognized at the inception of the lease by subtracting the book value of the containers from the estimated fair value of the containers and the remaining revenue is earned and recognized over the lease terms so as to produce a constant periodic rate of return on the net investment periodic rate of return on the net investment periodic rate of return on the net investment in the leases.
+Under sales-type leases, a gain or loss is recognized at the inception of the lease by subtracting the book value of the containers from the estimated fair value of the containers and the remaining revenue is earned and recognized over the lease terms so as to produce a constant periodic rate of return on the net investment in the leases.